angieloux/react-usereducer-hook-challenge/README.md

 - with the MessageCard text colour and background colours
 - set to the values currently selected in the ColourChoicePanel

  1. Right now the message, text colour, and background(card) colour are managed as local variables.
-Add state to manage them properly.
+Add state to manage them properly (hint - start in App.js).
  2. Implement controlled components in MessageField and ColourChoicePanel that update the state values
  3. Pass the state values and state value modifying functions to components as needed to complete the objective